johnbamberg/johnbamberg.github.io/publications.md

 with Anton Betten, Philippe Cara, Jan De Beule, Max Neunhoeffer, and Michel Lavrauw.
 - The minimum degree of minimal Ramsey graphs for cliques,
 with Anurag Bishnoi and Thomas Lesgourges.
-- Orbits of Sylow subgroups of finite permutation groups,
-with Alexander Bors, Alice Devillers, Michael Giudici, Cheryl Praeger, and Gordon Royle.
 - Synchronising primitive groups of diagonal type exist,
 with Michael Giudici, Jesse Lansdown, Gordon Royle.